 Our full board is responsible for the oversight of our enterprise risk management process.
-Our board is responsible for overseeing our management team's identification of certain enterprise risks that could adversely affect our company and the steps management has taken or plans to take to monitor, control and report such risks, including risks relating to the execution of our strategy to achieve profitability, our sales and distribution model, the sufficiency of our liquidity and capital, customer concentration, competitive pressures on the average sales price of our products, adapting to convergence and commoditization in the lighting industry, the introduction of new, low-cost competitors in the lighting industry, uncertain political and economic conditions, the impact of changes in trade policies and tariffs on our components and products, cybersecurity risk, component inventory supply, retention of key employees, innovation and product development, creating shareholder value, supply chain and inventory management, communication with investors, certain actions of our competitors, the protection of our intellectual property, inventory investment and risk of obsolescence, security of information systems and data, implementation of new information systems, credit risk, exchange rate risk, product liability, and addition of new renewable energy technologies.
+Our board is responsible for overseeing our management team's identification of certain enterprise risks that could adversely affect our company and the steps management has taken or plans to take to monitor, control and report such risks, including risks relating to our sales and distribution model, the sufficiency of our liquidity and capital, customer concentration, retention of key employees, competitive pressures on the average sales price of our products, adapting to convergence and commoditization in the lighting industry, the introduction of new, low-cost competitors in the lighting industry, uncertain political and economic conditions, innovation and product development, creating shareholder value, component inventory supply, supply chain and inventory management, security of information systems and data, implementation of new information systems, cybersecurity risk, communication with investors including activist investors, industry and government regulations, the impact of changes in trade policies and tariffs on our components and products, financial reporting and compliance, product liability and warranties, rogue employees and exchange rate risk.

 Our management reports on these risks periodically to our board.
 Our board relies on our compensation committee to address significant risk exposures facing our company with respect to compensation.
 As described herein under the heading "Risk Assessment of our Compensation Policies and Practices," each year, our compensation committee conducts a review of our compensation policies and practices to assess whether any significant risks arising from such policies and practices are reasonably likely to materially adversely affect our company.
 In addition, our audit committee supports the board's risk oversight function by overseeing and managing risks relating to the reliability of our financial reporting and the effectiveness of our internal control over financial reporting, as well as risks related to our liquidity and capital structure.
 Our board's role in the oversight of our risk management has not affected our board's determination that the combined chief executive officer and board chair position (with the designation of an independent lead director) constitutes the most appropriate leadership structure for our company at this time.
 Our audit and finance committee and our full board review and comment on the draft risk factors for disclosure in our annual and quarterly reports and use the receipt of such draft risk factors to initiate discussions with appropriate members of our senior management if such risk factors raise questions or concerns about the status of enterprise risks then facing our company.
+During fiscal 2021, our board and its committees also reviewed and discussed with management the impact of COVID-19 on our company's employees, supply chain, and business, and management's strategies and initiatives to respond to, and mitigate, adverse impacts, including enhanced health and safety measures for our company's workforce and its supply chain's workforce.